civilisation

 - Based on universal and eternal principles.

-- Includes truth, non-violence, compassion, and equality.
+- Includes truth, nonviolence, compassion, and equality.

 - Encourages harmony with nature and humanity.